Wet week predicted as temperatures drop

 "The low pressure system is slightly further east than we initially thought.
 People can expect persistently cloudy conditions with temperatures on the cool side."

-The day-time temperatures are expected to vary between 17 degree Celsius and 20C for Napier and Hastings for the week.
+The daytime temperatures are expected to vary between 17 degrees Celsius and 20C for Napier and Hastings for the week.

 AdvertisementAdvertise with NZME.